stevendargaville/PFLARE/README.md

      ...

 ## Using PFLARE

-There are several different ways to use the methods in the PFLARE library.

-### Using the new PC types:

 Once the new PC types have been registered, they can then be used like native PETSc types, either by writing code to set the PETSc type/options, or through command line arguments.
 A few examples include: